matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 * all events in a thread should contain an `m.thread_id` property.
 * all events should contain an `m.stream_order` property.
-* all thread root events should contain an `m.is_thread_root` property with value `true`.
 * all receipts should contain an `m.stream_order` property alongside `m.read` and/or `m.read.private` inside the information about an event, which is a cache of the `m.stream_order` property within the referred-to event.

+The server should include an `m.thread_id` property in any event that has an ancestor relationship that includes an `m.thread` relationship.
+The value of `m.thread_id` is the event ID of the event referenced by the `m.thread` relationship.

-This makes it explicit how the server has categorised events, meaning clients and servers can always agree on what is a thread root, a threaded message, or a main thread message.
+This makes it explicit how the server has categorised events, meaning clients and servers can always agree on which thread an event is in, so the meaning of threaded receipt is clear.

 It also makes it explicit which event is before or after another event in Stream Order.